 On-campus students also enjoy access to campus facilities, resources and services such as student health services and recreation facilities.

-- Ranked within the top 50 best places to live.
+- Ranked within the top 50 best places to live according to US News & World Report.

 - A day’s drive away from half of the continental US.